• Canadian Travel

 Battle of Lexington and Concord

-Concord Massachusetts is a place that every American child has heard.
+Concord, Massachusetts, is a place every American child should have learned about in history.
 It was the site of the first battle for American independence.

-Paul Revere rode out on his famous night journey to warn the colonists that the British were on their way.
-He didn’t quite make it to Concord, but his message did (through Dr. Samuel Prescott), and the militia of the area were pre-warned of ensuing British troops.
+Paul Revere rode out on his famous night journey to warn the colonists that the British were coming.
+He didn’t quite make it to Concord, but his message did (through Dr. Samuel Prescott), and the area’s militia was pre-warned of ensuing British troops.

 By the rude bridge that arched the flood